 - Does adversity always make you stronger?

-- Was the Victorian era really the most influential?
+- ♦ Can the arts change the world?

-- Is travel always beneficial?
+- ♦ Is travel always beneficial?

+- Should some scientific work be stopped?

 - What makes a home?

 Examples of our thematic planning:

 Y2 How does the sea change?

 The hook is a visit rock pooling to St Mary's Lighthouse.